 It’s tempting to think installing Zoom and Miro automatically equals being ready for remote work.
 Don’t get us wrong–remote work would be near to impossible without these, but you might be missing a crucial step in your prep sequence.

 Setting expectations, availability norms, ground rules for remote communication, or in other words–learning remote facilitation principles, should be the first thing you do.
-Just like setting expectations before a live workshop will make sure you’re on the same page with the participants and increase your chances of running a good workshop, setting expectations with your team will do the same.
+Just like setting expectations before a live workshop will make sure you’re on the same page with the participants and increase your chances of running a good meeting, setting expectations with your team will do the same.

 Downloading shiny new tools won’t make you a remote work hero if the entire team is misaligned and no one knows what’s expected of them.